-You already know that it’s all about a white Christmas, family and sharing cheer around the Christmas tree.
-But have you heard about lesser known Canadian Christmas customs like Belsnickeling or Réveillon?
+You already know that it’s all about a white Christmas, family, and sharing cheer around the Christmas tree.
+But have you heard about Canadian Christmas traditions like Belsnickeling or Réveillon?

 Well-known traditions: Christmas crackers, Santa and gifts

-Right after Thanksgiving, Canadian families start putting on Christmas decorations.
+Families start putting up Christmas decorations right after Thanksgiving and Halloween.
 You will see multicolored twinkling lights lining the exterior of houses as well as snowmen and reindeer on porches.
 Inside, you may catch a glimpse of a Christmas tree and other festive symbols like stars and mistletoe.
 Children hang oversized stockings along the fireplace mantel which they expect to be filled with goodies when Santa Claus visits on Christmas eve.

 On December 25th, Christmas Day, families share a feast and exchange presents.
-There’s usually roasted turkey and all its trimmings, egg-nog and desserts such as plum pudding, mincemeat tarts and fruit cake, a nod to their English roots.
-Another custom carried over from England is the exchange of Christmas crackers as party favors.
+There’s usually roasted turkey and all its trimmings, eggnog, and desserts such as plum pudding, mincemeat tarts and fruit cake – a nod to their English roots.
+Another custom carried over from England is the exchange of Christmas crackers as party favours.
 Christmas crackers are festively wrapped tubes usually containing small toys, a piece of paper with jokes on it and a paper hat inside.
 It makes a small popping sound when you pull the two sides of the wrapper to open it.
 The next day, the 26th is Boxing Day.
 Similar to Black Friday in the US, many Canadians leave home early and brave the cold to join long lines at malls or stores to shop for good deals.
+But in these pandemic times, expect more online shopping than people lining up at stores.

 Want to know how this tradition came to be?
 Read What is Boxing Day and should you celebrate it?